 A pupil is deemed to be a 'home language speaker' if the language is spoken at home and the pupils has constant access to support for all language skills - listening, speaking, reading and writing.
 An early language GCSE or 'A' Level can give a pupil confidence and motivation in their approach to study and other curriculum subjects, as well as providing opportunity for more advanced future language study.
 Pupils' university applications are considerably strengthened by extra points, as well as enhancing future career opportunities.

-French, Spanish, German, Portuguese, Polish and Italian can be assessed by our own staff at Gunnersbury and the school has excellent links with external partners to support speakers of Japanese, Mandarin Chinese, Modern Greek and Russian.
+French, Spanish, German and Polish can be assessed by our own staff at Gunnersbury and the school has links with external partners to support speakers of several other languages.